web-infra-dev/rspack/README.md

 - 🚀 **Fast Startup**: Based on Rust, the build speed is extremely fast, bringing you the ultimate development experience.
 - ⚡ **Lightning HMR**: With a built-in incremental compilation mechanism, HMR is extremely fast and fully capable of developing large-scale projects.
-- 📦 **Webpack Interoperable**: Compatible with the architecture and ecosystem of webpack, no need to build the ecosystem from scratch.
+- 📦 **Webpack Compatible**: Compatible with plugins and loaders in the webpack ecosystem, seamlessly integrating excellent libraries built by the community.
 - 🎨 **Batteries Included**: Out-of-the-box support for TypeScript, JSX, CSS, CSS Modules, Sass, and more.
 - 🛠️ **Production Optimization**: Various optimization strategies are built in by default, such as tree shaking, minification, etc.
 - 🎯 **Framework Agnostic**: Not bound to any frontend framework, ensuring enough flexibility.